dq93/Heart-Rate-Monitor/README.md

 **writeup.md**

 This file contains 4 analytical questions you will answer based on the metrics and visualizations your code generates.
 Remember that you can manually develop the specified data visualizations by running your `main.py` file.

-## Submission

-The due date for this project is `12/16`.

-To begin work on this project, you will create a repository in your GitHub and copy all these template files into your repo.

-Be sure to test as you code in order to verify that your functions are working correctly.
-If you see that all of your tests are evaluating to a green check-mark (✅) for a specific module, that means your code is ready to go, and you can move on to the next challenge.

-You can also verify that your code is working as expected by comparing the images you create in your `images/` folder to the images in the `results/` folder.

-To submit this project, you will submit a link to your completed GitHub repository to Canvas.